-2. Policy and Resources Committee.
+2. Policy and Resources Committee and Investment Sub Committee.

-- Approval of/amendments to the organisation's adopted clauses, treasury management policy statement and treasury management practices.

-- Budget consideration and approval.

-- Approval of division of responsibilities.
+- Approval of/amendments to the organisation's adopted clauses, treasury management policy statement and treasury management practices. - Budget consideration and approval. - Approval of the division of responsibilities. - Receiving and reviewing regular monitoring reports and acting on recommendations. - Approving the selection of external service providers and agreeing terms of appointment.

-3. Investments Sub-committee.
+3. Investment Sub Committee.